mvr/at/README.md

   sequences

 ### Papers:
-Everything related to Kenzo I can find.
-Some of the documents have different versions, I have tried to link to the most recent in each case.
+Everything related to Kenzo I can find (not all of which is relevant for implementaiton).
+Some of the documents have multiple versions, I have tried to link to the most recent in each case.
+Some material is repeated in different references.

 <!-- To generate: pandoc kenzo.bib -C --csl=elsevier-with-titles.csl -t gfm -o out.md -->

 <div id="refs" class="references csl-bib-body">

 <div id="ref-gr:leray-serre" class="csl-entry">